About Carpal Tunnel

 What are the basics about carpal tunnel syndrome?

 I’m sure you’re reading this because you have problems with your hand or fingers.
 Hence, you’d like to know more about what’s going on.
-If they’re hurting, or they go numb or tingle (especially at night, and especially your thumb) you probably have carpal tunnel syndrome.
-Sure, you suspected it.
+If they’re hurting or they go numb or tingle (especially at night, and especially your thumb) you probably have carpal tunnel syndrome.
+Sure, you suspected that.
 But what is it about carpal tunnel syndrome that you really need to know?
 Make sure you have this basic information, especially before choosing a carpal tunnel doctor so you can have an intelligent discussion.

 The medical condition we know as “carpal tunnel syndrome” is sometimes simply described as “carpal tunnel”.
 It is so widespread the U.S. Centers for Disease Control (CDC) estimate most people with chronic finger and hand pain (excluding those with arthritis) actually have carpal tunnel.
 That means the condition affects nearly 20 million Americans, with 250,000 new cases each year.

 Carpal tunnel syndrome as a “peripheral entrapment neuropathy”.
 This means the median nerve, running from the arm to the hand through the wrist, is squeezed or compressed.
 Because the squeezing happens inside a tight canal called the “carpal tunnel”, the nerve has nowhere to go, and is slowly crushed.

 Among other things, this nerve controls sensations on the palm side of the hand, as well as the thumb and fingers (but not the little finger).
 The nerve passes through the “carpal tunnel”.
 The tunnel is a canal formed between the wrist bones and a ligament holding the bones together.
 Think of it like an archery bow, where the bones form the wooden portion and the ligament is the bowstring.
 Hence, the “C” shaped canal forms a passageway for the nerve and the tendons of the flexor muscles of the hand.